 Assistant Director for Program & External Relations

 A native of Cambridge Massachusetts, Julie studied hospitality administration at Boston University before heading to the French Culinary Institute in New York City where she became a certified pastry chef.
 She spent ten years working as a pastry chef in restaurants all over the country.
 She also taught cooking classes to children and adults and discovered her favorite students were children.
 She left the kitchen for BHN, where she shares her passion for great food with her students.
+In the start of her 6th year here at BHN, Julie took on the role of Assistant Director of Programs, assisting the office with program quality, staffing needs and school tours.
 Julie still makes pastries at home, and spends much of her time playing her two dogs or cheering on the Orioles from the stands.

 Monay grew up in Baltimore and is an alumna of Baltimore Polytechnic.
 She studied early childhood education at Baltimore County Community College, and earned a Bachelor’s degree in early childhood development at Coppin State.
 Monay is currently working towards her MBA in human resources development.
 She spent six years working primarily with infants and toddlers at the Homewood Learning Center before bringing her expertise to BHN.
 She is a passionate helper at heart.
 In her spare time, Monay volunteers at senior centers, running events like wellness walks, gardening, bingo, and karaoke nights.
 She also enjoys trying new restaurants as well as travelling, and says Bali has been her favorite destination.
 Monay embraces new experiences and encourages the kids in her classes to stay just as curious.